thestriver/100_days_of_code/AWS_CCP.md

 AWS WAF (Web Application Firewall) - helps protect web application from common attacks like OWASP Top 10 either through **writing your own rules** or getting a **ruleset from WAF markeplace** and then attaching it to your load balancer or Cloudfront (CDN)

 AWS Shield - **managed** DDOS service .
-Shield Standard (Free and automatically turned on all AWS services for common attacks ) / Shield Aldvanced *$3000* (larger and sophisticated attacks and turned on AWS route54, Cloudfront, LB, Elastic IP &Global Accelerator plus visibility dashboard and DDOS expoerts )
+Shield Standard (Free and automatically turned on all AWS services for common attacks ) / Shield Advanced *$3000* (larger and sophisticated attacks and turned on AWS route54, Cloudfront, LB, Elastic IP &Global Accelerator plus visibility dashboard and DDOS expoerts )

 Penetration Testing
 ![](pentesting.png)

-GuardDuty - A service that provides intelligent threat detection for your AWS infrastructure and resources.

-Intelligent Intrusiion Detection System/Intrusion Protection System
+GuardDuty - A service that provides intelligent threat detection for your AWS infrastructure and resources. e.g. Intelligent Intrusion Detection System(IDS)/Intrusion Protection System(IPS)

 Key Management Service (KMS) - encryption keys (KMS uses Envelope Encryption and is a multi-tenant HSM(Hardware security module))